dietercastel/SAE/README.md

 Default value: `'/authReports.log'`
 File path relative to your project to the file where failed authentication reports should be stored.

-### JSONPrefixing (Boolean, Optional)
+### xsrfReportsLog (String, Optional)
-Default value: `true`
+Default value: `'/xsrfReports.log'`
-Determines whether to prefix JSON body data to prevent [this](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/) attack.
-The prefix is automatically stripped by AngularJS at the client side.
+File path relative to your project to the file where possible XSRF attacks should be logged.

 ### excludeAuthRoot (Boolean, Optional)
 Default value: `true`